 He began playing drums as a teenager, studied Fine Arts studies in Valencia and then moved on to electro-acoustic music studies during an exchange program in Bauhaus Universität in Weimar, finally entering the Conservatory of Bordeaux in 2006.

-He has composed music for films, theatre, dance performances, commercials… and has played with a variety of improvisation formations with Etienne Rolin, François Rossé, Philippe Festou, Kent Carter, Walter Thomson…
+He has composed music for films, theatre, dance, circus, commercials… and has played with a variety of improvisation formations with Etienne Rolin, François Rossé, Philippe Festou, Kent Carter, Walter Thomson…

-Since 2010, in line with his personal work, he runs a creative audio post-production studio, crafting original soundtracks, sound design and bespoke audio for films, arts and media.
+In line with his personal work, he runs Eport Studio, a creative music and sound studio, delivering original soundtracks, sound design and sound postproducction services.